Topological data analysis using persistent discrete homology: Introduction

 \section{Introduction}

-Since its introduction \cite{zomorodian-carlsson,carlsson:topology-and-data}, topological data analysis has seen a wealth of applications, spanning areas as disparate as time series analysis \cite{royer2021atol,umeda2017time}, neuroscience \cite{gardner-et-al,schneider-lee-mathis}, biology \cite{benjamin-et-al}, medicine \cite{dindin2020topological}, and physics \cite{sale-lucini-giansiracusa}.
-(This list is, of course, far from exhaustive.)
-It is a highly intuitive and powerful tool, based on a simple observation from topology that data has a shape and understanding this shape is key to analyzing the data.
-The main tool of topological data analysis is persistence homology, a way of quantifying $n$-dimensional ``holes'' obtained from the data in question.
+Since its introduction \cite{zomorodian-carlsson,carlsson:topology-and-data}, topological data analysis has seen a wealth of applications, spanning areas as disparate as time series analysis \cite{royer2021atol,umeda2017time}, neuroscience \cite{gardner-et-al,schneider-lee-mathis}, biology \cite{benjamin-et-al}, medicine \cite{dindin2020topological}, and physics \cite{sale-lucini-giansiracusa}; and this list is far from exhaustive.
+Its essential premise is that many data sets encountered in practice carry interesting topological features, and understanding these features aids the analysis of the given data set.
+As topological features of a space are usually detected using homology groups, persistent homology has become a key tool of topological data analysis.
+Persistent homology takes a data set to a filtration of simplicial/cubical/chain complexes and applies homology to each element of the filtration.
+By tracing the generators through different scales, we can then identify features that \emph{persist} (hence `persistent' in `persistent homology').

-The essential premise behind persistence homology is known as topological inference, which is the assumption that the data is a finite sample from some large (typically infinite) topological space.
-One goal, therefore, is to reproduce characteristics or features of that space from the finite sample.
-The process typically involves several steps, namely: building a filtered graph (often called the Rips graph) from a finite metric space, taking the associated filtration of flag complexes, and finally computing homology groups of these complexes.
-It is worth observing that in this pipeline, (filtered) graphs are merely an intermediate step in the construction, and not an object of independent interest.

-In contrast, in the present paper, we work with data that is most naturally presented in the form of a graph, without an assumption that it was sampled from a topological space.
-For example, consider a collection of time series of stock prices of all companies traded on a given exchange.
-By correlating pairs of time series, we can obtain an $R^2$-value, which leads naturally to a weighted graph $G$ whose vertices represent different companies, and where the weight of an edge connecting two companies is given by $1 - R^2$.
-By varying a parameter $r \in [0, 1]$, we obtain a filtration of graphs $\{G^r\}_{r \in [0,1]}$ with the same vertices as $G$ and with an edge included in $G^r$ if its weight is at most $r$.
-By analyzing this graph, we observe interesting relations in the data that are not necessarily underlying a topological space.
-This extends to numerous other examples, going beyond finance data or time series altogether.